Two-Step Flow Theory for Idiots

 • Supposed to Create Logical UNDERSTANDING…

 In this first age of social media sensationalism, 'context' often gets buried beneath the pursuit of shock value.
-The pursuit of hearts, likes, follows, subs, comments, feedback, engagement and attention.
+The pursuit of hearts, likes, follows, subs, comments, feedback, engagement, and attention.
 The pursuit of us vs them, good vs evil, right vs wrong, left vs right, zero vs one, gay vs straight, black vs white, man vs woman, Jew vs Muslim, Life vs Death.
 To engage in meaningful discussions, 'context' must take center stage.
-It's not just background details; it's the key to unraveling the maze of misunderstanding communication at all.
-Intention and Context may not be one in the same, all of the time, or even some of the time.
-If you do not have an understanding of the contextual value of something the opinion you may have from that lack of understanding may not actually represent what you want it to represent.
-This has to be one of the worst ways social media has impacted our lives, our thoughts, our communications as of late…

 —And It’s Maddening—